The plan

 Implementing the particles

-Here I will create a new particle system from scratch that avoids this issue.
+Here I will create a new particle system from scratch that avoids the issues.
+I will decouple particles from raymarching and use non-raymarching technique to avoid artifacts.

 Let's implement the nice-looking particles first, without the 3D scene, and then I will think about how to integrate them with the shader.